HageFX-78/Portfolio/README.md

 -Added My skillset section

 ## **Log 21-Nov-2021**
--Changed some arrangement on elements
+-Changed some arrangement on elements<br>
--Added My Games section(might change name)
+-Added My Games section(might change name)<br>
--Minor aesthethic tweaks to navigation bar
+-Minor aesthethic tweaks to navigation bar<br>
--Scroll animation after clicking a tab in the nav bar &nbsp;&nbsp;-Added waypoint lib for it &nbsp;&nbsp;-Kinda buggy
+-Scroll animation after clicking a tab in the nav bar<br>
+&nbsp;&nbsp;-Added waypoint lib for it<br>
+&nbsp;&nbsp;-Kinda buggy<br>
-&nbsp;&nbsp;-Might remove and use legacy methods -Added jquery(things might get messy)
+&nbsp;&nbsp;-Might remove and use legacy methods<br>
+-Added jquery(things might get messy)<br>
 -Added base for about me section

+## **Log 22-Nov-2021**
+-Somewhat fixed the issue where window.scrolltoview function triggers waypoint functions by adding a timer that disables waypoint for 5sec(might change)<br>
+-Finished About Me section<br>
+-Change the styling of skillset section<br>
+-Updated icons for external links to github, itch and linkedin<br>
+-Improved top div where my name and pfp is at<br>
+-Regret about a lot of things